ubc-cpsc/jekyll-faculty-template/README.md

 What we faculty really care about is being able to _quickly_ generate content and post it online.
 Experienced faculty understand that keeping the maintenance costs of these kinds of systems low is also of paramount importance.
 Using this distributed, anarchic system makes both true.

 This template
 completely abstracts design from content.
 You _can_ mess with ```.css``` should you wish to.
 You _can_ do custom javascript stuff.
 You do not, however, need to, ever.
 The only thing you need to do is generate real content and to do so

 # Generating Content

-This [cheatsheet](cheatsheet) ([src](https://bitbucket.org/UBCCS/jekyll-faculty/raw/a34bf8770ad674c2a8096b71e81ba523324ea218/cheatsheet.md)) shows how to add basically everything faculty want to a website: bibtex references, LaTeX math, highlighted code, etc.  The system supports blogging as well however this is not demonstrated in this template.
+This [cheatsheet](https://bitbucket.org/UBCCS/jekyll-faculty/src/master/cheatsheet.md) ([src](https://bitbucket.org/UBCCS/jekyll-faculty/raw/a34bf8770ad674c2a8096b71e81ba523324ea218/cheatsheet.md)) shows how to add basically everything faculty want to a website: bibtex references, LaTeX math, highlighted code, etc.  The system supports blogging as well however this is not demonstrated in this template.

+# Turning the Template into Your Website

 The files and directories you'll want to look at and edit are: